-This recipe first appeared on my Instagram account (for readers clutching this book in a post-apocalyptic wasteland, Instagram is a photograph-sharing network where people mostly show off their dinner and houses that are much larger and cleaner than mine).
+This recipe first appeared on my Instagram account (for readers clutching this book [Cooking on a Bootstrap] in a post-apocalyptic wasteland, Instagram is a photograph-sharing network where people mostly show off their dinner and houses that are much larger and cleaner than mine).
 It was a rough night, in the middle of a tough week, embedded in a hellish year, and I wasn’t cooking.

 Overwhelmed by life and sadness, I hadn’t been in my kitchen for days.
 I needed comfort, and nourishment, and I forced myself to the stove.
 This revelation may come as something of a surprise, but even I can’t cook sometimes.
 This did the trick – and you can use a handful of frozen veg in place of chopping anything, if you like.

 (This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links and make a purchase.)